SenseNet/sn-workflow/docs/inbox-workflow.md

 - **Accept emails only from users in local groups**: if you check this, only users that are members of local groups will be able to send emails to the list.
 The Sender (or From) email address will be checked for this.
 - **Incoming email workflow**: by default the system launches the *MailProcessor workflow* that will create the necessary content for the incoming email and the attachments according to the above given configuration.
 This is the only built-in workflow for this job, however a custom workflow can be created for this, inheriting from the *MailProcessorWorkflow*, and then can be selected here.
 Also, the MailProcessorWorkflow can be configured for both push / pull notifications - by default it uses pull notifications.

-> Make sure that the referred mailbox exists in Exchange Server and the user running the app pool of the sensenet ECM application has the necessary permissions to access it.
+> Make sure that the referred mailbox exists in Exchange Server and the user running the app pool of the sensenet application has the necessary permissions to access it.
 In case of push notifications if the subscription cannot be created an error message will appear at the top of the view.

 > Make sure that the selected Content Types can be created in the Content List, so Folders, Files or Email Content Types are listed in the Content List's *Allowed Content Types* field!

 ## Mail Processor Workflow
-sensenet ECM comes with a built-in *Mail processor workflow* that is executed when setting a mailbox for a list and runs continously in the background.
+sensenet comes with a built-in *Mail processor workflow* that is executed when setting a mailbox for a list and runs continously in the background.
 This can be exchanged to a user-defined custom workflow at any time, in the Incoming Email Settings for a Content List.

 <a name="connectpop3"></a>
 ## Connecting through POP3